Consultation has concluded.

 Public Open Space Transformation

-Council identified open space sites in Erskine Park that were underutilised or in need of an upgrade to meet resident’s expectations, as part of its Open Space Reinvestment Project.
+Council identified some open space sites in Erskine Park that were underutilised or in need of an upgrade to meet resident’s expectations, as part of its Open Space Reinvestment Project.
 As a result, six sites have been rezoned for residential development with the proceeds from the sale of this land going directly into improving targeted open space and public domain areas within Erskine Park.

 Council has already forward funded $2.65 million of open space and public domain improvements from the anticipated sale of these sites including: